navspeak/HowGitWorks/README.md

 * Git checkout normally moves HEAD in the repository to a the commit hash or branch, and copies the files to working area
 * _Git checkout HEAD x.txt_ => will copy x.txt from repository to working area
    * use with caution as you get no warning
+*  git checkout -b branch2 origin/Branch1 => create and switch to new branch at specific commit

 # [Stash](https://www.atlassian.com/git/tutorials/saving-changes/git-stash): clipboard for your working area
 * git stash --include-untracked (use this option if you want to stash unstaged file)